jboulanger/Organoid_morphology/README.md

 ![B8-kit-day18-2](https://github.com/jboulanger/Organoid_morphology/assets/3415561/1be0f509-007b-4457-966d-0f7a09be3281)

 The segmented contour is analyzed to extract several parameters:
-- Area
+- Area [um^2]: Area of the selection in um^2 ("Area" measurement)
-- Perimeter
+- Perimeter [um]: Perimeter of the selection ("Perim." measurement)
-- Average Radius
+- Average Radius [um]: Average distance R0 of the contour to the center of the selection
-- Roundess
-- Aspect Ratio
-- Feret
-- min Feret
-- Circularity
+- Roundess: 4 x [Area/π (Major axis)2] ("Round" measurement)
+- Aspect Ratio: Major axis / Minor axis of the fitted ellipse ("AR" measurement)
+- Feret [um]: the longest distance between any two points along the selection boundary ("Feret" Measurement)
+- Min Feret [um]: the minimum distance between any two points along the selection boundary ("MinFeret" Measurement)
+- Circularity: 4π x (Area/Perimeter^2) ("Circ."
+Measurement)
-- number of inflection points
+- Inflection points: number of detected inflection points
-- sum of weighted curvature
+- Weighted curvature [um^-1] : Logarithm of the sum of the curvature x segment length
-- DNE
-- estimated transparency
+- DNE: logarithm of the square of the variation of the normal n=(dy,-dx) of the contour projected on its tangent t=(dx,dy) where dx and dy are the first derivative in x and y40,41.
+DNE is normalised by the average radius (R0).
-- mean of the curvature
+- Transparency: the mean response of the Laplacian of Gaussian (LoG) filter.
-- standard deviation of the curvature
+- Mean curvature [um^-1]: Average of the curvature along the contour
-- Average radius time the standard deviation of the curvature.
+- Std curvature: Standard deviation of the curvature along the contour
+- R0 x Std curvature: standard deviation of the logarithm of the sum of the square of the curvature of the contour normalized by the average radius (R0)

+The curvature along the contour is the inverse of the radius of the osculating circle and is computed as [(dx * dyy) – (dy * dxx)] / [(dx^2) + (dy^2)]^3/2 where dx and dy are the first derivative in x and y and dxx and dyy are the second derivative of the contour.
+The curvature is computed with a [geometric approach](https://scholar.rose-hulman.edu/cgi/viewcontent.cgi?article=1233&context=rhumj) using Heron's formula.

 ## Installation
 Download the macro [Organoid_Morphology.ijm](https://raw.githubusercontent.com/jboulanger/Organoid_morphology/main/Organoid_Morphology.ijm).